yegor256/blog/_drafts/fp.md

 necessary arguments to it.
 The procedure will calculate something and return a result that is immediately ready for usage.

-And now we're getting to the final question I can hear you asking &mdash;
+And now we're getting to the final question I can hear you asking:
-OK, utility classes are not functional programming, but they look like functional programming, and they work very fast, and they are very easy to use.
-Why not?
-Why aiming for perfection if 20 years of Java history proved that utility classes is the main instrument of each Java developer?
+"Okay, utility classes are not functional programming, but they look like functional programming, they work very fast, and they are very easy to use.
+Why not use them?
+Why aim for perfection when 20 years of Java history proves that utility classes are the main instrument of each Java developer?"

 Besides OOP fundamentalism, which I'm very often accused of, there are a few very practical reasons (BTW, I am an OOP fundamentalist):

 **Testability**.
-Calls to static methods in utility classes are hard-coded dependencies, which can never be broken for testing purposes.
-If you class is calling `FileUtils.readFile()`, I will never be able to test it, without using a real file on disc.
+Calls to static methods in utility classes are hard-coded dependencies that can never be broken for testing purposes.
+If your class is calling `FileUtils.readFile()`, I will never be able to test it without using a real file on disk.

 **Efficiency**.
 Utility classes, due to their imperative nature, are much less efficient